Elizabeth Packard: Scholarship and legacy

 Scholars have written various books and articles about Elizabeth Packard.
 This has included articles by scholars Myra Samuels Himelhoch and Arthur H. Shaffer in 1979, Paul A. Lombardo in 1992, and Jennifer Rebecca Levinson in 2003.
 In 1991, Barbara Sapinsley wrote the first book which focused on Elizabeth Packard, entitled The Private War of Mrs. Packard.
 It was informed by Packard's family in the late 1960s/early 1970s, and took 20 years to find a publisher.
 Linda V. Carlisle wrote another biography, published by University of Illinois Press in 2010, entitled Elizabeth Packard: A Noble Fight.
 In part, she focuses on individual legislation that Packard campaigned for and/or helped bring about.
-In 2021, Kate Moore wrote a detailed and highly researched story highlighting the character of kindness, service, and perseverance of Elizabeth Packard entitled The Woman They Could Not Silence: One Woman, Her Incredible Fight for Freedom, and the Men Who Tried to Make Her Disappear.
+In 2021, Kate Moore wrote another biography entitled The Woman They Could Not Silence: One Woman, Her Incredible Fight for Freedom, and the Men Who Tried to Make Her Disappear.
 Previously, in 2005, Barbara Hambly had referred to Elizabeth Packard, in some detail, in her novel on the insanity of Mary Todd Lincoln, entitled The Emancipator's Wife: A Novel of Mary Todd Lincoln, since the 1867 law Packard advocated for required a jury trial for anyone who was "committed to an insane asylum."
 Moore would later say that Packard was not mentally ill and was "merely independent," and argued that people should "take inspiration from women like Elizabeth."
 Troy Rondinone, a professor at Southern Connecticut State University, made a similar argument, arguing that people should remember "Packard’s battle for women in the mental health care system."

 Emily Mann wrote the play Mrs. Packard, which premiered in May 2007.
 In Mann's play, Packard describes her life fully in the insane asylum; it is considered historically accurate.

 On August 10, 2023, Illinois Governor J. B. Pritzker renamed the mental health hospital in Springfield Illinois from Andrew McFarland Mental Health Center to the Elizabeth Packard Mental Health Center, in Packard's honor.